Redemption (card game): Distribution

 In August 1996, Cactus offered 750 complete sets of all published Redemption cards at about $150 a piece.

 Artwork

 Several artists have contributed, including Mike Bennett, Jeff Haynie, Michael Carroll and Mark Poole.
 Some artwork has been taken from other Christian products and from classical artwork.
+Several recent illustrations have been made using AI.

 Former art director Doug Gray also made many of the images for the cards himself.

 History and Popularity

 Soon after Magic: The Gathering introduced the idea of a collectible card game (CCG), Rob Anderson realized that the Bible would be a "wonderful source for this type of game".
 Redemption was soon designed and has since grown to be the top selling Christian CCG.
 Additionally, recent (as of this writing) final releases of several long-running trading card games, including Lord of the Rings and Star Trek, make Redemption the second-oldest trading card game in consistent production, only behind Magic: The Gathering.

 Contributing to the continued popularity of the game is the ability - especially earlier on - to easily collect the cards due to the more common distribution, smaller set size (as of 2006, there were only about 1,800 unique cards), lack of super-rare chase cards and a slow release of sets (one set is released only every 1–2 years).

 A rulebook has been developed and gives a reference for understanding the interactions between the card types and the cards.
 The most up-to-date rulebook is the 10th anniversary rulebook.
 An "exegetical" guide is also available for more seasoned players, containing detailed descriptions of every game term.